The Unique Law Access

 The case of Dafeamekpor Rockson-Nelson vrs Attorney-General revolves around the constitutionality of a presidential directive instructing Metropolitan, Municipal, and District Chief Executives (MMDCEs) to remain in office in an acting capacity after the expiration of their term.
 The plaintiff argues that this directive breaches the fundamental law of the land, specifically Articles 243(1) and 246(2) of the 1992 Constitution.

-The central question addressed by the court is whether the President has the power or authority to instruct or direct MMDCEs to remain in office in an acting capacity after their term has expired.
+The central question addressed by the court is whether the President has the power or authority to instruct or direct MMDCEs to remain in office in an acting capacity after their term has expired, and if such a directive contravenes the Constitution.

 Presiding Justice